-BVAS is in the second year of habitat restoration, with the goal to restore the property to coastal sage scrub, grasslands, and maritime succulent scrub to provide habitat for the federally protected coastal California Gnatcatcher (Polioptila californica californica) and the coastal Cactus Wren (Campylorhynchus brunneicapillus).
+BVAS is in the third year of habitat restoration, with the goal to restore the property to coastal sage scrub, grasslands, and maritime succulent scrub to provide habitat for the federally protected coastal California Gnatcatcher (Polioptila californica californica) and the coastal Cactus Wren (Campylorhynchus brunneicapillus).
 BVAS developed the 6-year restoration plan in partnership with the USMC REPI program at Camp Pendleton.

 BVAS hired Trestles Environmental Corporation in 2018 to conduct and manage this project.
 The first 2−3 years of restoration focus solely on removing invasive weeds.
 These efforts kicked off in late August, 2019, with the rumble of mowing machines cutting swaths through thickets of fennel, mustard, and thistle.
 Planting and seeding of native plants will occur after the weed control has gained a handle on the prolific level of weeds.
 Once restoration is complete, long-term management begins, which involves land maintenance activities and monitoring into perpetuity.
 For details on the restoration plan, please click here.

 BVAS is grateful to those who helped make it possible to permanently protect this parcel.
 And a special thank you to the Cheatham family (Scot and Aileen, David and Sharon) for working with BVAS to make this acquisition possible—patiently waiting for us to find the right funding partners and agreeing to extend the purchase agreement.